aryu99/Wind-Energy-Predictor-Application/README.md

 **[Click here](https://drive.google.com/file/d/1kY-niv9kU3Jquc3cabrvWrytKa1_y7fi/view) to check out our video presentation for the project.
 For web application demo, please skip to 2:36 in the video.**

+**[Click here](https://drive.google.com/file/d/1yd6g79vODjzk3qt0cpVAwvl3IoW8qM7u/view) to see our PowerPoint Presentation for the project.**

 # Overview

 As the world moves forward, renewable energy sources will play a crucial role in promoting a green, sustainable society and hence, will directly impact on the health and well-being of all humans across Earth.